 If you use POAP to bootstrap a Cisco

-Nexus device that is a part of a vPC pair using static
+Nexus device that is a part of a vPC (virtual port channel) pair using static

-all of its links upon POAP startup.
+all of its links when POAP starts up.
 The dually connected device at

-traffic to the port-channel member links connected to the Cisco
+traffic to the port-channel member links that are connected to the Cisco

-Nexus device, and the traffic would be lost.
+Nexus device, which causes traffic to get lost.

 To work around this issue, you can

-configure LACP on the vPC links so that the links do not
+configure the Link Aggregation Control Protocol (LACP) on the vPC links so that the links do not

 incorrectly start forwarding traffic to the Cisco Nexus device that